South Africa

 In 2015, an HIV-positive man was charged with rape and attempted murder after he raped his former girlfriend.
 The assault occurred after she found a packet of antiretroviral drugs and confronted him about having HIV.
 Information about the case is limited, although media reports do not allege transmission: the attempted murder charge appears to have been related to a perceived risk of HIV transmission.

-2020 marks the first known instance of a person being prosecuted for alleged HIV transmission as a stand-alone offence.
-In September 2020, a former armed forces officer was charged with attempted murder (with an alternate charge of rape under false pretences) after allegedly ‘intentionally’ transmitting HIV to a fellow member of the armed forces.
+In 2020, the first known instance occurred of a person living with HIV being prosecuted for both attempted murder and rape for allegedly consensual sex.
+In September 2020, a former armed forces officer was charged with attempted murder, with an alternate charge of rape under false pretences, after allegedly ‘intentionally’ transmitting HIV to a fellow member of the armed forces.
 The circumstances relate to an ongoing consensual sexual relationship, with the prosecution alleging the accused did not disclose his HIV-positive status, refused to undertake a test with the complainant, and insisted on condomless sex.
 Despite the use of terms such as ‘intentionally’ and ‘attempted murder’, HJN has been unable to identify evidence suggesting that the man wanted to transmit HIV or harm the woman.
-The defendant pleaded not guilty in March 2022, after which the trial has been suspended on several occasions, most recently in January 2023, leading a formal investigation to be launched.
-Closing arguments were finally scheduled to be heard in April 2024.
+The defendant pleaded not guilty in March 2022, and after lengthy delays and suspensions in the trial, he was finally convicted of both attempted murder and rape in June 2024, and in September he was sentenced to life imprisonment with an additional ten years for the attempted murder charge.
+The Court accepted ‘expert testimony’ that HIV is an “incurable and fatal disease”, and sets a deeply worryingly precedent for future cases as it suggests that consent to sex may be vitiated if a person living with HIV does not disclose their status.

 Laws